ludocode/onramp/docs/virtual-machine.md

-### Input Stream Handle
+### Standard Input Handle

-The input stream handle is a file handle that provides a stream of input to the program.
-It is used as a handle to `fread` for the program to get input data.
-See the description of [streams](#streams) and [file and directory handles](#file-and-directory-handles).
+The standard input handle is a handle to a stream that provides input to the program.
+It is used as an argument to [`read`](#read) for the program to get input data.
+See the description of [streams](#streams) and [handles](#handles).

 For programs run interactively, this is typically connected to an input terminal (such as a keyboard).
 For programs run non-interactively (perhaps as part of a pipeline), the input of the program may be an arbitrary file or the output of another program.

-The input stream is optional.
-If input is not supported by the VM, this field contains 0xFFFFFFFF.
+Standard input is optional.
+If standard input is not supported by the VM, or if standard input is otherwise unavailable to the program, this field contains 0xFFFFFFFF.
 This is normal for example for a minimal VM or for non-interactive bootstrapping in a freestanding environment.

-Valid handles for the input, output and error streams may have any value (and may even all have the same value) as long as the high bit is not set.
+Valid handles for standard input, output and error may have any value (and may even all have the same value) as long as the high bit is not set.
 The program can use these handles to communicate with its environment.

-The VM may "echo" its input; i.e. it may copy all input to its own output stream.
+The VM may "echo" its input; i.e. it may copy all input to its own output.
 In this case the "echo" bit must be set in the capabilities field of the process info table.
 It is recommended that VMs not echo if possible.
 The Onramp libc can simulate echo internally for interactive programs.

 The VM may also "line buffer" its input, i.e. it may withhold input from the program until the user inputs a newline character.
 In this case the "line-oriented" bit must be set in the capabilities field of the process info table.
 It is recommended that VMs not line-buffer if possible.

-(On POSIX systems, this means the input file handle should be in non-canonical mode and should have echo disabled.)
+(On POSIX systems, this means the input handle should be in non-canonical mode and should have echo disabled.)

-### Output Stream Handle
+### Standard Output Handle

-The error stream handle is a file handle to which the program can write its output.
-It is used as a handle to `fwrite` for the program to write output data.
-See the description of [file handles](#file-handles).
+The standard output handle is a handle to which the program can write its output.
+It is used as a handle to [`write`](#write) for the program to write output data.
+See the description of [streams](#streams) and [handles](#handles).

-The output stream is intended for normal program output, that could for instance be displayed to a user or consumed by another program.
+Standard output is intended for normal program output, that could for instance be displayed to a user or consumed by another program.

-For programs run interactively, the output stream is displayed to the user (for example in a graphical terminal or on a printer.)
+For programs run interactively, the output is displayed to the user (for example in a graphical terminal or on a printer.)
 For programs run as part of a pipeline, the output of the program may be redirected to an arbitrary file or may be the input of another program.

-The output stream is optional.
-If not supported by the VM, this field should contain 0xFFFFFFFF.
+Standard output is optional.
+If standard output is not supported by the VM, or if standard output is otherwise unavailable to the program, this field contains 0xFFFFFFFF.

-### Error Stream Handle
+### Standard Error Handle

-The error stream handle is a file handle to which the program can write error messages.
-It is used as a handle to `fwrite` for the program to write output data.
-See the description of [file handles](#file-handles).
+The standard error handle is a handle to which the program can write error messages.
+It is used as a handle to [`write`](#write) for the program to write output data.
+See the description of [streams](#streams) and [handles](#handles).

-The error stream is intended for displaying errors, warnings and other abnormal ouput to a user.
+Standard error is intended for displaying errors, warnings and other abnormal output to a user.

-The error stream is typically displayed to the user.
+Data printed to standard error is usually plain text and is intended for display to the user.
 It is separate from the output stream so that programs in a pipeline will display error messages to the user instead of feeding their errors to the next program.

-The output and error streams are otherwise identical.
-If no distinction is required between them, the VM can use the same file handle for both.
+The standard output and error handles are otherwise identical.
+If no distinction is required between them, the VM can use the same handle for both.
 (It can also use the same handle for input.)

-The error stream is optional.
-If a separate error stream is not supported by the VM, this field should contain 0xFFFFFFFF.
-If this has value 0xFFFFFFFF and the output stream handle is valid, the program will write error messages to the output stream handle instead.
+Standard error is optional.
+If a standard error handle is not supported by the VM, this field contains 0xFFFFFFFF.
+If this has value 0xFFFFFFFF and the standard output handle is valid, programs usually write error messages to the output stream handle instead.